Bare-throated bellbird: Distribution

-Behavior
+Behaviour

 Cotingids like P. nudicollis spend a relatively short time foraging due to their frugivory, or fruit-based, diet since fruits do not move as insects do, and so spend plenty of their time preening and idling, as well as singing during their reproductive period.

 Diet

 As a frugivory species, P. nudicollis disperses seeds for the plants it consumes in the Atlantic rainforest ecosystem, such as the Euterpe edulis.

 It consumes fruits from plants of the Arecaceae, Myrtaceae, Myrcinaceae, Moraceae, Myristicaceae, Apocynaceae, Sapindaceae, Lauraceae, Leguminosae, Burseraceae, Malpighiaceae, Celastraceae, Elaeocarpaceae, Araliaceae and Liliaceae families.
 The width of their gape enables them to swallow fruits whole, then regurgitate large seeds.

 Although adult members of the bellbird species have only been observed eating fruit, snails have also been recorded in the stomach of a P. nudicollis specimen of unknown sex.
-These are theorized to have been consumed as source of calcium for egg-laying females, as snails are consumed for this reason by the scaled fruiteater, also of the Cotingidae family.
+These are theorized to have been consumed as a source of calcium for egg-laying females, as snails are consumed for this reason by the scaled fruiteater, also of the Cotingidae family.

 Mating

-Although P. nudicollis mating practices haven't been observed as closely as its relative, the bearded bellbird, they are likely similar.
+Although P. nudicollis mating practices have not been observed as closely as its relative, the bearded bellbird, they are likely similar.

 The male P. nudicollis produces its loud call while it perches on a high branch in order to attract a mate.
 Their breeding season lasts from September to February.